ckoceanaut/pnas2021_MonkeyNutrientChoices/README.md

 ## Introduction
 This dataset includes original choice data (N=61,655 choices) collected from three rhesus monkeys published in "**Preferences for nutrients and sensory food qualities identify biological sources of economic values in monkeys**" (2021), _Proceedings of the National Academy of Sciences_ (Huang et al. PNAS 2021).
+DOI: 10.1073/pnas.2101954118

 ## Data description